Edinburgh Castle 'best heritage attraction'

 He said: "This is a great honour.
 Edinburgh Castle is home to the Scottish crown jewels which are amongst the oldest regalia in Europe, and the Stone of Destiny.

-"However, it is also a fantastic venue for events ranging from rock concerts through to spectacular firework displays at the end of the Edinburgh Festival and New Year, bringing something for everyone to enjoy."'Proud of heritage'
+"However, it is also a fantastic venue for events ranging from rock concerts through to spectacular firework displays at the end of the Edinburgh Festival and New Year, bringing something for everyone to enjoy."